tesseralis-fan-club/tesseralis.club/README.md

   </a>
 </p>
 <h1 align="center">
-  Tessarlis Fan Club Official Site
+  Tesseralis Fan Club Official Site
 </h1>

 This is the official fan club of @tesseralis, aka Nat Alison.